mboguslawsk/cp_main_capstone_project/README.md

 This project is a cloud-deployed version of the [Spring PetClinic Sample Application](https://github.com/spring-projects/spring-petclinic), featuring full CI/CD, infrastructure automation, and monitoring.

-This repo is part of the Capstone Project, which can be accessed via the [link](https://github.com/mboguslawsk/cp_main_capstone_project).

 ## Project Components

 * **Main Project Page**: [cp_main_capstone_project](https://github.com/mboguslawsk/cp_main_capstone_project)